MEDIA LOVES TECH 2020

 Who can participate?

-The competition is open to creative people, journalists, media professionals, entrepreneurs, designers, developers, civil society, any individual or organization wishing to contribute, through a concept or by offering their skills, to the rise of journalism in Tunisia through digital technology.
+The competition is open to creative people, journalists, media professionals, entrepreneurs, designers, developers, civil society, any individual or organization wishing to contribute, through a concept or by offering their skills, to the rise of journalism in Tunisia, Morocco and Algeria through digital technology.
+See also our Rules.

 I have a great concept: